ProgrammerShri/Send-Whatsapp-Message/README.md

 We interact with many other people in our daily lives for a variety of reasons.
 But sometimes we don't want to connect with people for a long time or only for a short time.
 (For example, Messages or Media Forwarding, Document Sharing, etc...) and then we don't want to stay connected.

-In our daily life we use whatsapp as a primary messenger for communication. we don't want to save someone number for temporary reasons.
+In our daily life, we use WhatsApp as a primary messenger for communication. we don't want to save someone's number for temporary reasons.

-- When you're saving someone number in your device than the people will get more details about you Like
+- When you're saving someone's number on your device then people will get more details about you Like

   - Profile Picture
   - Status